-Citation: 2013 TMOB 220 Date of Decision: 2013-12-13
+Citation: 2013 TMOB 219 Date of Decision: 2013-12-13

-IN THE MATTER OF A SECTION 45 PROCEEDING requested by Baker & McKenzie LLP against registration No. TMA657,168 for the trade-mark BEFRESH in the name of Fempro I Inc.
+IN THE MATTER OF A SECTION 45 PROCEEDING requested by Baker & McKenzie LLP against registration No. TMA656,912 for the trade-mark BEFRESH & DESIGN in the name of Fempro I Inc.

-[1] At the request of Baker & McKenzie LLP, the Registrar of Trade-marks issued a notice under section 45 of the Trade-marks Act RSC 1985, c T-13 (the Act) to Fempro I Inc. (the Registrant), the registered owner of registration No. TMA657,168 for the trade-mark BEFRESH (the Mark).
+[1] On April 13, 2011, at the request of Baker & McKenzie LLP, the Registrar of Trademarks issued a notice under section 45 of the Trade-marks Act RSC 1985, c T-13 (the Act) to Fempro I Inc (the Registrant), the registered owner of registration No. TMA656,912 for the trade-mark BEFRESH & Design (the Mark), shown below:

-[2] The Mark is registered for use in association with the following wares: feminine hygienic products, namely: panty liners, sanitary napkins, absorbent pads, and tampons.

-[3] Section 45 of the Act requires the registered owner of the trade-mark to show whether the trade-mark has been used in Canada in association with each of the wares and services specified in the registration at any time within the three year period immediately preceding the date of the notice and, if not, the date when it was last in use and the reason for the absence of such use since that date.
-In this case, the relevant period for showing use is April 13, 2008 to April 13, 2011.
+- [2] The Mark is registered for use in association with the following wares: Cover sheets used as an integral part of sanitary napkins; feminine hygienic products, namely: panty liners, sanitary napkins, absorbent pads. - [3] Section 45 of the Act requires the registered owner of the trade-mark to show whether the trade-mark has been used in Canada in association with each of the wares and services specified in the registration at any time within the three-year period immediately preceding the date of the notice and, if not, the date when it was last in use and the reason for the absence of such use since that date.
+In this case, the relevant period for showing use is between April 13, 2008 and April 13, 2011.